jinkyukim-me/sentiment_analysis_movie_review/README.md

-# NLP - SENTIMENT ANALYSIS ON NAVER MOVIE DATASET
+# SENTIMENT ANALYSIS ON NAVER MOVIE DATASET

 ## Overview
 Sentiment Analysis is used to discover people’s opinions, emotions and feelings about a product or service.